fmtayag/Caffeine-Fueled/readme.txt

 Caffeine Fueled
-Release version: 1.1
+Release version: 2.0.0

 Hello, there!
-I thank you so much for downloading Caffeine Fueled, my entry for the Pygame Community New Years Jam!
+I'm zyenapz, i thank you so much for downloading Caffeine Fueled, my entry for the Pygame Community New Years Jam!
 I hope you enjoy the game!

 What is this game?
 ------------------